 Best Email Marketing Software for Small Businesses 2026: Tested and Ranked

-After testing 14 email marketing platforms over six weeks, MailerLite remains the best email marketing software for small businesses in 2026 — combining a genuinely free tier (up to 1,000 subscribers), an intuitive drag-and-drop editor, and automation capabilities that rival tools costing 4x as much.
+After testing 14 email marketing platforms over six weeks, MailerLite remains the best email marketing software for small businesses in 2026.
+It truly combines a genuinely free tier (up to 1,000 subscribers), an intuitive drag-and-drop editor, and automation capabilities that rival tools costing 4x as much.

 This article contains affiliate links.
 We may earn a commission at no extra cost to you.